my-name-is-p/UTTP-Comment-Blocker/README.md

 # UTTP Blocker chrome extension

 A simple extension to block UTTP comment spam.
-Allows you to either replace the comment with a placeholder or completely remove.
+Allows you to either replace the comment with a placeholder (default) or completely hide the comment.
 This is the initial creation and blocks all comments from usernames containing "UTTP"

 # To be Added